Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-440/p3_files/README.md

 systemctl restart httpd
 ```

-Should be able to connect to WAN address and see the following (may be different web connecting to!):
+Should be able to connect to WAN address at `/p3` and see the following (may be different web connecting to!):

 ![image](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/assets/71083461/6a37fc3e-466a-4a2b-9174-a5b9e80ce89f)